amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 - Retire the tired FORTRAN 1977 fixed format
 - Reclaim the `.f` file name extension for the new language

 ***standardise formatting***—When indenting, use 2 spaces, not 4, not tabs.
-Modern IDEs show vertical lines that demarcate indented code, so the traditional, deeper indentations are no longer necessary.
+Modern IDEs show vertical lines that demarcate indented code, so the traditional, deeper indentations are no longer necessary for legibility.
 Avoid blank lines as much as possible.
 They do not aide clarity; they just rob screen real estate.

 These guidelines help contract the code in both the horizontal and the vertical directions, thus fitting more code per screen.
-Being able to see more code on the screen at once raises cognition and reduces the need for scrolling.
+Being able to see more code on the screen at once improves cognition and reduces the need for scrolling.

-***allow user-defined symbolic operators***—As the first high-level language, Fortran invented arithmetic, relational, and logic operators, but it employed `.LT.` for `<`, `.EQ.` for `==`, `.GT.` for `>`, and so on, which look strange to modern eyes.
-In due course, newer languages have invented their own symbolic conventions for operators.
+***allow user-defined symbolic operators***—As the first high-level language, Fortran invented arithmetic, relational, and logic operators, but it employed `.LT.` for `<`, `.EQ.` for `==`, `.GT.` for `>`, and so on.
+These dotted operators may look strange to modern eyes, but they were necessary, because early teleprinters had no support for mathematical symbols.
+In due course, languages converged on the modern, symbolic conventions for operators.
 Even Fortran eventually had to abandon its old style dotted operators and adopt modern symbolic operators.

 Many languages today allow programmers to define their own symbolic operators.
-In Haskell, for example, many standard operators are not baked into the language, but are defined in standard library modules, as is done with the famous monad `bind` operator and its symbolic alias `>>=`.
-But Fortran insists upon using the old convention of the dotted words for overloaded operators, which is verbose, unnecessarily constraining, and offers no real benefits.
+In Haskell, for example, many standard operators are not baked into the language, but are defined in standard library modules, like the famous monad `bind` operator and its symbolic alias `>>=`.
+But Fortran insists upon using the old convention of the dotted words for user-defined operators, which is verbose, unnecessarily constraining, and offers no real benefits.

 In our new language, an operator is introduced using the Agda-style [mixfix](https://agda.readthedocs.io/en/latest/language/mixfix-operators.html) syntax.
-Here, the `_` is an argument placeholder.
+Here, the `_` symbol represents an argument placeholder.

 ```
+Bol :
+  | False
-Bol : | False | True
+  | True
 𝔹 : Bol

 ¬_ : 𝔹 → 𝔹 → 𝔹